infernoarchon/festival-flyers/README.md

 ## Summary

-This is a web scraper that scans thatdrop.com for festivals and stores them in a mongoDB collection.
+This is a web scraper that scans thatdrop.com for festival information and stores them in a mongoDB collection.
 Users can comment on each festival anonymously.

 ## Installation